-It wasn't that long ago, about 20 years, in fact, that the personal computer was considered a glorified Etch A Sketch.
+It wasn't that long ago that the personal computer was considered a glorified Etch A Sketch.
 People didn't know what it was or what to do with it.

 They certainly couldn't imagine that it would evolve to be the size of a deck of cards, fit in your pocket and perform functions a million times faster than the smartest computers at the time.
 Or that everyone would want one.

 But one person did.
 Steve Jobs was fascinated by computers from a young age, and the first time he encountered a rudimentary mouse-based system at the Xerox (NYSE:XRX) PARC facility in 1979, he knew the future of computing.
 And he wanted to be at the center of it.